Image Credit: Wim Hoek/Shutterstock.com

-Experts believe that mineral and metal resources are likely to be available in Antarctica as known metalliferous fold belts that are found in Australia, Africa, and South America seem to have continuations in this continent according to general principles of plate tectonics.
+Experts believe that mineral and metal resources are likely to be available in Antarctica.
+Known metalliferous fold belts that are found in Australia, Africa, and South America seem to have continuations in this continent according to the general principles of plate tectonics.

 The possible resources include silver, copper, gold, nickel, platinum, iron ore, chromium, cobalt, molybdenum, zinc, manganese lead, titanium, nickel, and uranium.
 Coal and hydrocarbons have been located in minimal non-commercial quantities.
 All these resources are yet to be exploited.

 Because the geology of Antarctica is known in-depth, the prediction of the existence of large mineral deposits is quite certain.
 These claims are based on the geological similarities between areas of Antarctica and rich mineral regions in South America, South Africa, and Australia and the configuration of Gondwana during Mesozoic times.